andreterceiro/dio-claro-spring--rest-api-with-java-spring/README.md

 ```

 A comment: its necesary to wait only a few seconds.
 The terminal will not print new messages.
 You will can access the application in the address `http://127.0.0.1:8081`.

+Another comment: I tried to stop the application and run again and it works!